-At December 31, 2020, the Plan's credit risk exposure related to mortgages totaled \$107,359 (2019 - \$Nil) and the interest rates of the loans within the mortgage portfolios range from 2.9% to 9.5%.
-At December 31, 2020, the Plan's credit risk exposure related to private debt totaled \$215,672 (2019 - \$188,715).
-The Plan's external managers for the mortgage and private debt portfolios limit credit risk through diversification, performing internal credit analysis and enforcing loan covenants.
+At December 31, 2021, the interest rates of the loans within the mortgage portfolios range from 2.9% to 9.5%.
+The Plan's external managers for the mortgage and private debt portfolios limit credit risk through diversification, performing due diligence at the time of investing including internal credit analysis, and enforcing loan covenants while monitoring the loans until maturity.